ahchupaza/smart-wakala-app/README.md

 # SmartWakala
 This is a Final Year Project.

-An Android application to intergrate mobile money services/transactions from multiple mobile money provider.
+An Android application to intergrate mobile money services/transactions from multiple mobile money providers.